tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 ```
 {{% /codeblock %}}

-Simply add your file(s), commit and push as you'd normally do!
+Simply add your file(s), commit, and push as you'd normally do!

 {{% codeblock %}}
 ``` bash